Android Launchers: How to install, change and customise your phone

 Like Nova Launcher, Action launcher gives you the ability to customise a number of user interface elements within the software.
 It is Perhaps more appealing to those with little patience to set their home screens up again though, since it can import your existing app/home screen layout, rather than force you to start again.

+Similar to the above, Before Launcher helps you stay focused on essentials, and even filters out notifications to stop you from being distracted.
+You can prioritise your most essential apps, and it features a fast search tool for when you want to get to an app quickly,

-Other launchers like Go Launcher, Buzz Launcher, Solo Launcher, Smart Launcher and Apex Launcher all offer the ability to customise the appearance of the phone’s theme, icons, and some even add custom gestures for launching specific functions.
+Other launchers all offer the ability to customise the appearance of the phone's theme, icons, and some even add custom gestures for launching specific functions.

 Which one is the best depends entirely on what you need it to do.
 If you have the patience, and want to try a few different launchers out, you have the freedom to do that.
 Most are free to download, some have "Prime" versions which are paid-for upgrades, but come with more features.